A comprehensive ‘Essentials’ course, from a modern jazz vibes and improvisation master.

 There’s plenty of charts and notation to help you along the way, as well as multiple viewing angles for you to just watch and imitate.
 If things are moving too fast, slow down a section with the speed control – the pitch always stays the same and you can digest at an easier pace if needed.
 Or, loop a section with our easy drag and loop system.

-Immediate access to entire course
+Full access to this course forever

-Includes audio downloads of each lesson
+Audio downloads of each lesson

 - Blues in Theory